-Bicycle lanes on new streets with on-street parking shall be at least 5 feet wide, exclusive of the parking lane, or 13 feet from the face of any curb.
-On existing streets where on-street bike lanes are being added and available right-of-way or improvements space is restricted, the width of the bicycle lane may be reduced to at least 5 feet wide, exclusive of the parking lane, or 12 feet from the face of any curb.
+An on-street bike lane on a street with on-street parking is separated from the motor vehicle travel lane or parking lane by a single white line.
+On-street bike lanes on new streets with on-street parking shall be at least 6 feet wide, exclusive of the parking lane.
+On existing streets where on-street bike lanes are being added and available right-of-way or improvements space is restricted, the Director of Public Works may approve a reduced width of the bike lane; the reduced width shall be at least 5 feet wide, exclusive of the parking lane.